synergycodes/ng-diagram/apps/docs/src/content/docs/api/Types/MiddlewareHelpers.md

 `string`[]

-Array of edge IDs that have any of these properties modified
+Array of edge IDs that have any of these properties modified by the initial state update or any previous middleware

 ***